lhtin/You-Dont-Know-JS/types & grammar/ch1.md

 The `typeof` operator returns `"undefined"` even for "undeclared" (or "not defined") variables.
 Notice that there was no error thrown when we executed `typeof b`, even though `b` is an undeclared variable.
 This is a special safety guard in the behavior of `typeof`.

-Similar to above, it would have been nice if `typeof` used with an undeclared variable returned "undeclared" instead of conflating the result value with the different "undefined" case.
+Similar to above, it would have been nice if `typeof` used with an undeclared variable returned "undeclared" instead of __conflating__(使...一致) the result value with the different "undefined" case.

 ### `typeof` Undeclared